seancfoley/IPAddress/ipaddress.md

 ## Make your IPv4 App work with IPv6

 If you want to make your app work with IPv6, that is a wise decision.
-IPv6 penetration is getting close 50% in some countries.
+IPv6 penetration is getting close to 50% in some countries.

 But you have no IPv6 testing and a lot of code.